isomerpages/moe-whitesandspri/_for-students/Acceptable Use Policy (AUP).md

 and being cautious when interacting with others online (e.g. on social media) by not engaging with strangers.</p>
 <p><strong>13. </strong>You should exercise caution regarding the limitations
-of AI tools, including potential inaccuracies / fabricated responses, inherent biases and outdated information.</p>
+of AI tools, including potential inaccuracies/fabricated responses, inherent biases and outdated information.</p>
 <h4><strong>Digital Wellbeing and Balance</strong></h4>
 <p><strong>14. </strong>You are reminded to balance screentime with other